stellasphere/eobject/README.md

 - Use the generator function in `app.get();`.
 To use on the root: `app.use(eobject.generator);`
 To use on a directory: `app.use('/api',eobject.generator);`
-- Then, it should be accessible. `object.info.name` should corespond to `/info/name`
+- Then, it should be accessible.
+Ex: `object.info.name` should corespond to `/info/name`